KatsumiKougen/ministry-of-multiverse/Note/Main.EntityDatabase.EntityFJKSMRFL5914.HermannFegelein.md

 > "A man of his skills could be a real asset to the Ministry, especially on the toughest missions, but he seems to care only for his own amusement while we clean up his disasters."
 >
 > *— Ensign Dyulag Gijigingino, MMS Alastor*

+**Entity FJKS-MRFL-5914** is a variant of Nazi SS-Gruppenführer Hermann Fegelein from Universe V-949.
+Like other Fegelein variants, he enlisted in the Reichswehr cavalry in 1925, joined the SS on April 10, 1933, led the SS Totenkopf Reiterstandarte, and conducted the Pripyat Marshes massacres in 1941.
+Heinrich Himmler later assigned him as Hitler's liaison and SS delegate.
+Fegelein was present during the July 20, 1944 assassination attempt on Hitler.

+In the war's last phase, Himmler—who understood multiverse theory—taught Fegelein to prank Hitler using reality-distorting tactics.
+On April 30, 1945[^1], they deceived Hitler into shooting himself—by instructing him to summon his "persona" to change the war's course.
+Both vanished from V-949 shortly thereafter.

+[^1]: 99.56.83.6.9.3598.69241350 in Loki-Archanfel notation.

 #EntityDatabase #V949